arifdhali/LoginLogout-node/README.md

-ALL DEPENDENCIES THAT I HAVE USE IN THIS PROJECT, YOU CAN DOWNLOAD I USING NPM LIKE npm I <all package name>.
+ALL DEPENDENCIES THAT I HAVE USE IN THIS PROJECT, YOU CAN DOWNLOAD I USING NPM LIKE npm i all packages-name.
 Thank you very much.
 "dependencies": {
     body-parser
     dotenv